Convergence for noncommutative rational functions evaluated in random matrices: Introduction

-These questions have been phrased by Speicher during a meeting at MFO in 2019, \cite{MFO2019}.
-Partial answer has been given under some assumptions such as bounded evaluation and specific random matrix models, cf. \cite{Yin18, EKN20, Yin20}.
+Speicher asked these questions during a meeting at MFO in 2019, \cite{MFO2019}.
+Partial answers have been given under some assumptions, such as bounded evaluation and specific random matrix models, cf. \cite{Yin18, EKN20, Yin20}.
+Let us mention that \cite[Theorem 5.2]{HS07} considers, for freely independent semicirculars $(x_1,x_2,x_3,x_4)$, the operator $(x_1+ix_2)(x_3+ix_4)^{-1}$, whose radial part fits in the context of our study.
+While our results do not tell anything about the convergence of the spectral measure to the Brown measure, we can say that the radial part of $(X^N_1 + i X_2^N)(X^N_3 + i X_4^N)^{-1}$, for independent GUE matrices $(X_1^N,X_2^N,X_3^N,X_4^N)$, converges to the radial part of $(x_1+ix_2)(x_3+ix_4)^{-1}$, which sheds some additional light on this operator.
 The purpose of this paper is to settle these questions in a very general setup.
 Our main results can be stated as follows.

 \begin{thm} Let $X^N=(X_1^N,\dots,X_{d_1}^N)$ be a $d_1$-tuple of self-adjoint random matrices and let $U^N=(U_1^N,\dots,U_{d_2}^N)$ be a $d_2$-tuple of unitary random matrices.
 Further, let $R$ be a non-degenerate square matrix-valued noncommutative rational expression in $d=d_1+d_2$ variables which is self-adjoint of type $(d_1,d_2)$; see Definition \ref{def:rational_expression_selfadjoint}.
 Suppose that the following conditions are satisfied: \begin{enumerate} \item $(X^N,U^N)$ converges almost surely in $\ast$-distribution towards a $d$-tuple of noncommutative random variables $(x,u)$ in some tracial $W^\ast$-probability space $(\M,\tau)$ satisfying the regularity condition $\Delta(x,u)=d$; see Sections \ref{subsec:unbounded} and \ref{subsec:Delta}. \item For $N$ large enough $R(X^N,U^N)$ is well-defined almost surely. \end{enumerate} Then $R(x,u)$ is well-defined, and the empirical measure of $R(X^N,U^N)$ converges almost surely in law towards the analytic distribution of $R(x,u)$.